Can a group of friends or siblings buy a house together?

 How to buy a house with a friend or sibling

-If you want to buy a house with your friends or siblings, you have a few options on how you can do this:
+If you want to buy a house with one mate, a group of friends or your siblings, you have a few options on how you can do this:

 You don’t have to be in a relationship with someone to take out a joint mortgage with them.
 A standard joint mortgage could be ideal, particularly if you and the other buyers are putting down similar deposits.
 With this type of mortgage, you’ll need to decide whether you are joint tenants or tenants in common - typically the latter is better for friends who are buying together.